ludovicianul/words/README.md

 > cp words-macos /usr/local/bin/words
 ```

-# Running the game
+# Playing a game
-`Words` has (currently) 3 built-in games: Wordle, Hangman, Three_Words and Jotto.
-Each of these games have 2 built-in dictionaries: English and Romanian.
+`Words` has (currently) 4 built-in games: Wordle, Hangman, Three_Words and Jotto.
+Each of these games have 3 built-in dictionaries: English, Romanian and Romanian extended.
 The games can be played with words length between 4 and 15.

 ```shell
 words -w [letters] -l [language] -d [user_dictionary] -g [game]